 Maybe what we want for our children isn’t the thing that’s going to make them great.
 Maybe what we want for our children isn’t what’s best for them in the long run.
 Sometimes, true greatness may come out of the very deep heart break we try so hard to shield our children from.

 No mother wants her to child to be hurt or isolated or offended.
-But that incident that happened when King was just a little guy was a key moment.
+But the incident that happened when King was just a little guy was a key moment.
 It shaped who he was going to be.
 Maybe he had to feel the sting of discrimination himself in order to have the drive to want to eliminate discrimination for others.

 What if King’s mother had “fixed” everything the way parents are wont to do, myself included?
 What if she had found other white friends for him?
 What if she convinced her husband that the family should pack up and move?
 In today’s world, we would put the kid in therapy and label him a victim and treat him for anxiety.

 But Mrs. King’s simple and honest explanation may have set things in motion.
 Maybe the hurt had to happen.
 Of course, Mrs. King would never have chosen that for her son, but maybe it had to be.
-It’s hard to imagine what it was like to be a parent during that time and watch the injustices of society play out in the neighborhood group of kids.

 History tells us young Martin was exceptional even as a young boy.
 Learned to read before he started school.
 Skipped 9th and 12th grades.
 Started college at 15.
 His accomplishments were many.
 I wonder if deep inside Mrs. King knew her little boy would change the world.
-Did she just have a feeling, like so many mothers do, about things like that.
+Did she just have a feeling, like so many mothers do, about things like that?
 I like to think that somehow she knew that tremendous good would come from the hurtful words and actions of a white woman who didn’t know better.
-But on that day, in that moment, she probably just hurt like any moma would hurt.
+But on that day, in that moment, she probably just hurt like any mama would hurt.

 Most parents want their children to have a perfect childhood.
 That’s a pretty hard goal to achieve.
-Maybe the bumps and bruises that we try so hard to avoid are the very struggles that are molding our children into the people they are supposed to be and the lives they are supposed to live.
+Maybe the bumps and bruises that we try so hard to avoid are the very struggles that mold our children into the people they are supposed to be and the lives they are supposed to live.
 Maybe they will be kinder, stronger and more resilient because of these bumps in the road.